 The reintroduced wolves in Idaho were “hard released” directly into their potential habitat from their transportation crates.
 One female wolf traveled over 60 miles in the first day looking for her Canadian homeland.
 In cooperation with the U.S. government, the Nez Perce Nation took over the reintroduction effort of wolves that roamed into their tribal lands.

-While the future of some wild canids (like the red wolf) is grim, there is heartening news from around the world for wolves.
+While the future of some wild canids like the red wolf is grim, there is heartening news from around the world for wolves.
 Populations in Canada remain strong and largely consistent, despite being hunted by humans.
 Overseas, the European gray wolf has slowly made a comeback in Italy, Switzerland, France, Poland, and even Scandinavia.
 The endangered but resilient Iberian wolf has also greatly benefited from conservation efforts and reintroduction programs in Portugal and Spain.

 Although we will almost certainly never see wild wolves in their historic numbers, they have made a remarkable comeback over the past 50 years.
 If recovery efforts continue, we may one day see wild wolves coexisting with humans in over 20 states.
-With the wolf’s return, we are learning that it is possible to live in close contact with wild wolves and other large carnivores.
+With the wolf’s return, we are relearning that it is possible to live in close contact with wild wolves and other large carnivores.
 With collaboration from politicians, environmentalists, and ranchers, we may not be forced to choose between people, wildlife, and livestock.
 The wild habitat that is currently left across the nation could easily support all three.
 How we choose to value America’s natural heritage, and wildness as a whole, will determine whether this becomes a reality.
-Despite the great challenges ahead, we remain confident and hopeful that wolves and humans can once again live in harmony across all of North America, and the world.
+There are still great challenges ahead, but we remain confident and hopeful that wolves and humans can once again live in harmony across all of North America, and the world.

 By Austin Hoffman and Annie White.
 Graphics provide by Annie White, Mission: Wolf archives, and the National Park Service.